gonellat/DemoCypressFramework/README.md

 ## 🔧 To Do / Future Enhancements

 - ⬜ Docker container for local or CI use
-- ⬜ API testing layer with shared fixtures
 - ⬜ Cucumber
+- ⬜ Api mocking
+- ⬜ Dealing with controls

 ---